willtrymayfail/LoginCasPlugin/README.md

+# Warning
+**This plugin is just starting.
+If has not been submitted to the repository so those installation methods won't function.
+I am also teaching myself how to use git, how to make a grav plugin and learning grav user account management all at once.
+Please don't judge too harshly.**

 # Login Cas Plugin Plugin

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**